Babushka Adoption Foundation: History

 After the collapse of the Soviet Union in 1991, Kyrgyzstan, as well as other nations in Central Asia experienced economic hardship.
 Speaking in 2002, manager Xenia Kirsanova said "Since 1996 pensions have increased by 20 percent while public utility bills have grown by around 600 percent."

 Mission

 In 1999, the Babushka Adoption project was established, with financial support of the Swiss Agency for Development and Cooperation to help the most vulnerable elderly in Kyrgyzstan.
 The foundation operates in Bishkek, the capital of Kyrgyzstan, and in Batken, the poorest region in the country.
-Donations come froma abroad with sponsors located in Switzerland, the United States, France, Turkey and India.
+Donations come from abroad with sponsors located in Switzerland, the United States, France, Turkey and India.
 A donation of $10 a month through the foundation essentially doubled a pensioners' pension.
 In 2004, the project became an independent charity called the Babushka Adoption Charitable Foundation.

 Whilst the United States Air Force had a presence in Manas Air Base, the Manas Area Benefit Outreach Society sponsored babushkas in the area through the foundation.